Bourn23/doc2table/README.md

 ---

-## Our Solution: Agentic AI for Document Intelligence
+## Our Solution Agentic AI for Document Intelligence

 Lumina fixes this with **specialized AI agents** that collaborate with you to understand documents, design extraction schemas, extract structured data, and answer questions—all with validation at every step.